Artificial intelligence in the job search

 It's no secret that artificial intelligence is being used by both job seekers and employers.
 How will technology affect this field in the future?

-Students applying for jobs this summer can take advantage of a new personal interview coach.
-If they submit a specific job description, they can receive personalized interview questions and answers—and feedback on their answers—all for free.
+Students applying for jobs this summer can take advantage of a new in-person interview coach.
+By submitting a specific job description, they can receive customized interview questions and answers—and feedback on their answers—all for free.

-The coach offered by the job search engine Adzuna is not a human, but a bot equipped with artificial intelligence known as Prepper.
-It can create interview questions for over a million different roles across large companies and industries ranging from technology and financial services to manufacturing and retail.
+The coach offered by job search engine Adzuna is not a human, but an AI-powered bot known as Prepper.
+It can generate interview questions for over a million different roles across major companies and industries ranging from technology and financial services to manufacturing and retail.

-For student work in one of PwC's departments, the chatbot offers questions like: "What skills do you think an actuarial consultant should have?" and "How would you explain actuarial concepts to a client with no financial background?"
-When the user answers a question, Prepper generates a score from 0 to 100 and tells them what parts of the answer worked well and what was missing.
+For a student assignment in one of PwC's departments, the chatbot effortlessly offers questions like: "What skills do you think an actuarial consultant should have?" and "How would you explain actuarial concepts to a client who doesn't have a financial background?"
+When the user answers a question, Prepper generates a score from 0 to 100, telling them which parts of the answer worked well and what was missing.

 Prepper is part of a new wave of chatbots—from ChatGPT to Bard and Claude—powered by generative artificial intelligence (AI).
-As you probably know, all these chatbots are trained on huge databases that the creators have drawn from the internet, including books, newspapers, blogs, videos and image captions.
+As you probably know, all of these chatbots are trained on vast databases that their creators have drawn from across the internet, including books, newspapers, blogs, videos, and image captions.
 They can produce authentic and sophisticated text that is largely indistinguishable from human writing.

-"In the last 12-18 months, development has literally exploded,” he says Andrew Hunter, co-founder of Adzuna.
-"Of course, the area in question is very hot right now, but there are actually a lot of smart tools [to help] with recruitment that to people help them find employment more easily."
+“In the last 12-18 months, development has literally exploded,” he says Andrew Hunter, co-founder of Adzune.”Of course, the area in question is very hot right now, but there are actually a lot of smart tools [to help] with recruitment that to people help them find employment more easily.“

 AI is far from a new technology in recruiting and job hunting.
 In the last decade, artificial intelligence has been used primarily to make processes more efficient and cheaper for employers – from searching for keywords in resumes to filtering video interviews with candidates.